 The Intensive Learning (IL) Term is held in May of each academic year.
 There is no additional tuition charge for full-time students for one intensive learning term course.
-However, additional tuition costs may apply if the student was previously enrolled in an IL Term course.
-Students who take more than one Intensive Learning Term course will be required to pay an additional tuition charge at the rate of part-time tuition \$2,224.00.
+However, additional tuition costs will apply if the student was previously enrolled in an IL Term course beyond the add/drop deadline.
+Students who take more than one Intensive Learning Term course will be required to pay an additional tuition charge at the rate of part-time tuition \$2,312.00.
 This amount will be billed to the student account by the Business Office in April if these charges should apply.